 - Chops are typically around the size of a finger.
 Larger chops called Jitsu in, are used for companies’ contracts & for individuals’ largest purchases, like cars & houses.

-- The chop is carved out of either soapstone, jade, or wood.
+- A chop is carved out of either soapstone, jade, or wood.

 This one was made in China for my family “East” as a gift from my nephew!